Reds vs. White Sox Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- The Reds' Nick Lodolo (2-1) will make his seventh start of the season.
+- The Reds' Graham Ashcraft (2-0) will make his seventh start of the season.

 |Opponent